Some Points To Remember While Preparing For MCAT

 - In-depth undergraduate coursework and extra reading and writing to support vocabulary building, reading pace, and critical thinking abilities might function as the base for MCAT preparation.
 Thus, preparation can actually start early enough, right along with your undergraduate courses.

 - Decide how you are going to study, as to how many hours in a day or in a week, and stick to the plan come what may.
 Divide your time for all the topics, as you find appropriate.
-For example, allocate more time to improving your writing skills if you are not that good in the area, but are extremely good in all the other sections.
+For example, allocate more time to improve your writing skills if you are not that good in that area, but are extremely good in all the other sections.

 - Review the subjects thoroughly, and work on improving the writing skills and logical and thinking abilities.

 6. Take practice tests - Keep taking practice tests at regular intervals to check your progress and evaluate your performance.
 This helps you pace up if required, and focus more on weaker areas.
 MCAT is a timed test, and hence simulated practice tests could enhance your ability to finish all the questions within the given time.
 Tests also help you refine your problem solving and critical thinking skills.
 Official e-MCAT practice tests are considered extremely good as they are like real tests in almost all aspects.

 7. Be active - Quite a number of study events, seminars, webinars, online forums, etc. are conducted these days on different topics, and MCAT is not an exception.
 Look out for such events and be a part of them; these are venues for sharing information on various topics from exam pattern to review of a particular tutorial program, and might benefit you immensely.

 Terms and Conditions